MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Bearings/instructions1.md

 ```
 1. Read bearings sizes from file              OUT: sizeData()

+2. Determine size of smallest bearing         IN: sizeData()
+                                               OUT: min

+3. Determine size of largest bearing          IN: sizeData()
+                                               OUT: max

-2. Calculate how many bearings are too big    IN: sizeData()
+4. Calculate how many bearings are too small  IN: sizeData()
-                                               OUT: tooBig
+                                               OUT: small

-3. Calculate how many bearings are too small  IN: sizeData()
+5. Calculate how many bearings are too big    IN: sizeData()
-                                               OUT: tooSmall
+                                               OUT: big

-4. Calculate the result and write to file     IN: tooBig, tooSmall
+6. Calculate result and write to file         IN: min, max, small, big
 ```

 ## Task